OpenSlicer/OpenSlicer/docs/CONTOURS.md

 All of this will work nicely with single or multiple non-intersecting valid 2-manifolds (and even with some non-manifolds, but those are beyond the scope of this document).

+## Other solutions

+All of this is easily avoided if we can use an [ultraMegaDirtyFix](https://github.com/lautr3k/SLAcer.js/commit/c4e5ce9c88f0a661f5cf4914238fba24228be78f) to avoid intersecting horizontal geometries at all.